Influencer marketing: 10 tips for successful influencer marketing

 • Ask your favorite influencer for a quote and use it in an infographic or SlideShare.

-• Ask for expert tips and publish them all together in a blog post.
+• Ask for expert tips and publish them together in a blog post.

-The most popular places or platforms where influencers make their good name are:
+The most popular places or platforms where influencers build their reputation are:

-Blogs – Blogging influencers have spent a long time (often years) building a successful, popular blog in a specific industry or niche.
-Even though there are many more platforms and networks available today that influencers use, most of them owe their success to their blogs.
+Blogs – Blogging influencers have often spent a long time (sometimes years) creating a successful, popular blog in a specific industry or niche.
+Even though many other platforms and networks are available today that influencers use, most owe their success to their blogs.
 You can collaborate with quality bloggers in the following ways:

-Social media – Quite a few influencers (even those who have high-quality blogs) are active on social networks and have a large base of followers with whom they engage.
-Your goals here could include the following:
+Social media – Many influencers (even those who have high-quality blogs) are active on social networks and have a large base of followers with whom they actively engage.
+Your goals here could include:

 • Receiving positive mentions in social media posts